 ⭐ Exploring historic Settle

-The town itself is full of historical buildings dating all the way back to the 17th, 18th and 19th centuries and many of them are Grade II listed.
-Buildings to look out for include Settle Victoria Hall, a Victorian music hall that houses various concerts throughout the year, and The Shambles with its six distinctive arches which is home to a variety of local shops.
+Settle is full of historical buildings dating all the way back to the 17th, 18th and 19th centuries with many of them Grade II listed.
+Buildings to look out for while exploring the town include Settle Victoria Hall, a Victorian music hall that houses various concerts throughout the year, and The Shambles with its six distinctive arches which is home to a variety of local shops.